LBoullosa/TheStandard.SPAL.POC/README.md

 # TheStandard.SPAL.POC
-Proof of concept for implement SPAL
+Proof of concept to implement SPAL concept under The Standard paradigm.